Tatz884/RescueTime-Obsidian/README.md

 ### Download RescueTime Obsidian Plugin

-You can download manually only as of 2023/10/02, since this plugin is not approved by Obsidian Team yet.
+You can download it only manually as of 2023/10/02, since this plugin is not approved by Obsidian Team yet.

 #### Download manually